baptistemac/timeline/README.md

 ------------
 The MIT License (MIT)

-Copyright (c) 2013 Alex Ehrnschwender
+Copyright (c) 2014 Baptiste Macaire

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in